The Swiss Family Robinson: History

+The first English edition was published in 1814 by Juvenile Library in two volumes as The Family Robinson Crusoe, or, Journal of a Father Shipwrecked, with his Wife and Children, on an Uninhabited Island.
+The translation is attributed to William Godwin and was published by his wife, Mary Jane Clairmont; however, the authorship of the translation has been questioned.
+The translation is described as “from the German of M. Wiss,” although it includes some of Montolieu’s additions.
+This edition was republished in an expanded form in 1816, Public Domain at archive.org, also reprinted by Penguin Classics.
+The better-known title The Swiss Family Robinson was used for the first time in 1818.

-Over the years, there have been many versions of the story with episodes added, changed, or deleted.
+Since then, there have been many versions of the story with episodes added, changed, or deleted.
 Perhaps the best-known English version is by William H. G. Kingston, first published in 1879.
+It is translated from the German "with the omission of the long sententious lectures found in the original."
+Despite this claim, other sources indicate that this edition is based on Montolieu’s 1816 version.
+Around the same year, an abridged version of 112 pages by "I. F. M." was published, which told the story entirely in words of only one syllable (excepting some proper nouns, e.g. Robinson).

-It is based on Isabelle de Montolieu's 1814 French adaptation and 1824 continuation (from chapter 37) Le Robinson suisse, ou, Journal d'un père de famille, naufragé avec ses enfants in which were added further adventures of Fritz, Ernest, Jack, and Franz.
-Other English editions that claim to include the whole of the Wyss-Montolieu narrative are by W. H. Davenport Adams (1869–1910) and Mrs H. B. Paull (1879).
+Other English editions that claim to include the whole of the Wyss-Montolieu narrative are by W. H. Davenport Adams (1869–1910) and Mrs. H. B. Paull (1879).
 As Carpenter and Prichard write in The Oxford Companion to Children's Literature (Oxford, 1995), "with all the expansions and contractions over the past two centuries (this includes a long history of abridgments, condensations, Christianizing, and Disney products), Wyss's original narrative has long since been obscured."
-The closest English translation to the original is that of the Juvenile Library in 1816, published by the husband and wife team William Godwin and Mary Jane Clairmont, reprinted by Penguin Classics.

 Although movie and television adaptations typically name the family "Robinson", it is not a Swiss name.
 The German title translates as The Swiss Robinson which identifies the novel as part of the Robinsonade genre, rather than a story about a family named Robinson.